Mamoon794/employee-handbook/deliverables/D1/planning.md

 ### Q1: What is the product?

-Link to Figma Prototype: https://www.figma.com/design/a8k08eH7k677z5P0MQQUEz/D1-Mockup?node-id=0-1&t=lsJnCGrCFwap98EB-1

-Since this is an entirely new project and the partner did not have any existing prototype, we created the mockup from scratch based on the partner’s requirements.
-The design was reviewed and approved by the partner.

 We will be building a chatbot-based Employee Handbook App called _Gail_ which allows users/employees to ask questions about workplace guidelines and receive clear answers.
 This is to make it easier for employees and non-employees to find answers to any workplace-related question that they may have.
 It should be emphasized that this should not be used as a place to get legal advice regarding workplace policies.
 It is more of an information booth.

 #### About